I’ve played around with mind maps for decades, but only recently did I think of mixing them with art.

 - Learning via books, note cards (Zettels), and journaling.

-- Making art by making new connections between old concepts (e.g., mind mapping and mural making).
+- Making art by exploring new connections between old concepts (e.g., mind mapping and mural making).

 - Sprinting.
 I.e., making progress in short high-intensity bursts: Work, rest, and iterate.